quadram-institute-bioscience/phylo-methods/masterclass/README.md

 This is not obligatory reading for the lectures, by the way, but it may help fill remaining knowledge gaps.

+> [!NOTE]
+> Please bring a device with internet connection (laptop or mobile), since we'll use https://slido.com/ for interactive
+> quizzes.
+A laptop for running the analyses is not required during the lecture.

 ## Further references

 * [**Phylogenetic Comparative Methods**, by Luke Harmon)](https://lukejharmon.github.io/pcm/)